What is a parathyroid surgery?

-When over-activity of the parathyroid glands develops, it is called hyperparathyroidism.
+When over-activity of the parathyroid glands develops, it’s called hyperparathyroidism.
 This raises the levels of calcium in the blood.
 You might experience:

 What happens during the procedure?

-In most cases, you will receive a general anesthetic.
+In most cases, you’ll receive a general anesthetic.
 A general anesthetic will prevent you from feeling pain during the operation.